Ace of Cups

 Instead, either wait until the emotional storm subsides, or try to fix the underlying emotional issues before you start looking at finances!

-Yes through emotional fulfilment and intuition from the heart.
+Yes, through emotional fulfillment and intuition from the heart.

 Reading the Card

-The upright Ace of Cups signifies new beginnings in the emotional sphere and is one of the best cards for those seeking a new relationship.
-For those in an existing relationship it can point to a new phase in the relationship and this will be denoted by closer ties and better understanding.
+The Upright Ace of Cups signifies new beginnings in the emotional sphere, making it one of the best cards for those seeking a new relationship.
+For those in an existing relationship, it can point to a new phase denoted by closer ties and better understanding.

-The Ace of cups can also represent the start of a creative project or self-imposed challenge.
-It can represent a greater clarity regarding intuition and what feels right in both relationships and creative work.
+The Ace of Cups can also represent the start of a creative project or a self-imposed challenge.
+It brings greater clarity regarding intuition, illuminating what 'feels right' in both relationships and creative work.

-The card can represent the ending of one phase and the start of another via coming to terms of past events, leading to an emotional healing.
-You may be smarting from a previous relationship, and this card suggests you are over the worst and making sense of previous events.
-This will allow you to begin to move forward.
+The card can represent the ending of one phase and the start of another by coming to terms with past events, leading to deep emotional healing.
+You may be smarting from a previous relationship; this card suggests you are over the worst of it and finally making sense of the past, allowing you to move forward.

-In non-relationship areas of life it represents the love or appreciation of more abstract concepts than a significant other: love of a new job, new area after relocation, or simply that any recent change will make you happier in the future.
+In non-relationship areas of life, it represents the love or appreciation of abstract concepts: love of a new job, a new area after relocation, or simply the realization that a recent change will make you happier in the long run.

-The reversed Ace of Cups often reflects the same ‘beginning of something in the emotional sphere’ themes as the upright card except that something is blocking the process to emotional closeness, greater intuition or creative clarity, or moving on from past emotional hurt and injuries.
-This is an important card to think about because it often means you are going to become unhappy with something.
+The Reversed Ace of Cups often reflects the same theme of a 'new emotional beginning' as the Upright card.
+However, something is blocking the path to emotional closeness, creative clarity, or moving on from past injuries.
+This is an important card to reflect upon, as it often warns that you are going to become unhappy with a situation.

-This unhappiness could be coming from you or other people.
+This unhappiness could be coming from you or from other people.
+It may be:

-In all cases the card suggests you are at the cusp of something new emotionally or creatively, but you are not ready for it.
-The card advises addressing the issues before moving forward otherwise that ‘something’ might pass by or fail.
+In all cases, the card suggests you are at the cusp of something new emotionally or creatively, but you are not ready for it.
+The card advises addressing the issues before moving forward, otherwise that ‘something’ might pass by you or fail.

 Card Design Process

-As with all Ace cards in this deck the design is significantly different from a standard Rider-Waite-Smith design.
-This is by intention.
-This deck assumes a single, strong archetype is easier to read than many symbolic ticks coming from different places and potentially also from hidden occult meanings (which is not really an archetype at all).
+As with all Ace cards in this deck, the design differs significantly from a standard Rider-Waite-Smith card.
+This is intentional.
+This deck assumes that a single, strong archetype is easier to read than a cluttered collection of symbols pulled from various hidden occult meanings (which do not form a cohesive archetype).

 Final Words

-The Ace of Cups represents a new beginning in your life centered on matters related to emotions, creativity, and a possible change in your overall happiness related to this new direction.
+The Ace of Cups represents a new beginning centered on emotion and creativity.
+It promises a profound change in your overall happiness, provided you are open to the new direction.